LaiaGasparin/aidl22_multimodal_sentiment_analysis/README.md

 ![alt text](report_img/video4_5.png)

-- Activating children nodes does not improve performance overall.
 - In 4th iteration, the model is mainly classifying as “Disgust” & “Surprised” all emotions.
 - In 5th iteration, the model is mainly classifying as “Happy” all emotions.
-- Adding the transformer did not lead to performance improvement.
+- Activating children nodes does not improve performance overall.
 - Testing of a more ambitious configuration (warm up scheduler + inverse square root + more parameters to test)  was not possible due to lack of computational power and time.

 ![alt text](report_img/video_3rd_4rt_5th_iter_curves.png)